-Trump administration to withdraw from Open Skies treaty in a further erosion of arms-control pacts with Russia
+Trump administration to withdraw from Open Skies in further erosion of arms-control pacts with Russia

-WASHINGTON — The Trump administration began privately informing allied nations this week that the United States will withdraw from a nearly 30-year-old treaty designed to reduce the chances of an accidental war between Russia and the United States by allowing reconnaissance flights over the two countries, according to diplomats familiar with the discussions.
+WASHINGTON – President Donald Trump said Thursday the United States would withdraw from the Treaty on Open Skies, a nearly 30-year-old pact designed to reduce the chances of an accidental war between Russia and the United States by allowing reconnaissance flights over the two countries.

+“Russia didn’t adhere to the treaty, so until they adhere, we will pull out,” the president said on the White House lawn before flying to Michigan.

-A withdrawal from the Treaty on Open Skies risks driving another wedge between the United States and its European allies, some of which urged the United States to remain in the pact in recent weeks despite U.S. concerns about Russian compliance.
+A withdrawal from the treaty risks driving another wedge between the United States and its European allies, some of which have urged the United States to remain in the pact despite U.S. concerns about Russian compliance.

-President Donald Trump told reporters on Thursday that he’s pulling out because Russia didn’t adhered to the treaty, but he left the possibility open of returning to the agreement or forging a new one.

-“Russia didn’t adhere to the treaty, so until they adhere, we will pull out, but there’s a very good chance we’ll make a new agreement or do something to put that agreement back together,” he said on the White House lawn before flying to Michigan.

-The president’s national security adviser, Robert O’Brien, issued a statement saying that the United States will try to forge a new arms-control agreement with Russia and China, although Beijing has been cool to U.S. overtures.
+The president’s national security adviser, Robert O’Brien, issued a statement saying that the United States will try to forge a new arms-control agreement with Russia and China, despite the fact that Beijing has been cool to U.S. overtures.

+Trump administration officials argued that Russia has blocked the United States from flying certain reconnaissance missions over the exclave of Kaliningrad on the Baltic Sea and the southern border with Georgia.

+“It’s really regrettable what Russia has done to international arms control.
+They really have systematically violated nearly every agreement that they have made – political or legally binding,” said Marshall Billingslea, the president’s new special representative for arms control.

+Advocates of the treaty said the United States had not exhausted efforts to bring Russia into compliance and a withdrawal was counterproductive.

-The treaty emerged out of a proposal that President Dwight Eisenhower initially suggested to the Soviets to promote transparency about military surveillance overflights.
+The treaty emerged from a proposal that President Dwight Eisenhower initially suggested to the Soviets to promote transparency about military surveillance overflights.

-The Soviet Union rejected his offer but President George H.W.
-Bush revived the idea and the multicountry pact was signed after the fall of the Soviet Union in 1992.
+The Soviet Union rejected his offer, but President George H.W.
+Bush revived the idea and the multicountry pact was signed in 1992 after the fall of the Soviet Union.
 It came into force in 2002, after the 20th nation ratified the agreement.

 Today, the treaty includes 34 countries and allows each to carry out reconnaissance flights over one another’s territory on short notice to gather information about military activities.

-The U.S. decision to withdrawal was expected to come up at a lunch in Washington on Thursday between Russian Ambassador Anatoly Antonov and Christopher Ford, a senior State Department official in charge of arms control.
+The U.S. decision to withdrawal was expected to come up Thursday at a lunch in Washington between Russian Ambassador Anatoly Antonov and Christopher Ford, a senior State Department official in charge of arms control.

 The Kremlin criticized the pullout as the Trump administration’s latest reckless dismantlement of major arms control agreements.